Medical Negligence Claim: Unhappy With Your Treatment And Deciding If You Have A Claim

 The authority must state if you are contemplating a compensation claim against your GP or hospital – your notes must still be disclosed in full, but the medical authority will have been warned that you are contemplating a claim against them.

 How will a solicitor decide if you have a clinical negligence claim?

-To decide if you have a medical negligence claim your solicitor will:
+To decide if you have a medical negligence claim your solicitor will first hear what you have to say about your treatment and see what the outcome was of your patient complaint.

 Obtain copies of your medical records

 Next your solicitor will examine the medical records for information to support your compensation claim.

-3. Organise your medical records and send them to a medical expert to give an opinion as to whether some form of medical negligence has occurred.
+If there is some evidence to support your assertions – the your medical records will be organised and sent to a medical expert to give an opinion as to whether some form of medical negligence has occurred.

 If the medical expert suggests medical negligence has occurred – your solicitor will notify the medical authority in writing that a claim for compensation is to be commenced against them.